2KAbhishek/AZ-900/Notes/Azure-Database-Resources.md

 ### Azure SQL Database for PostgreSQL

-Managed PostgreSQL database, has better seupport for clusters and more complex server setups.
+Managed PostgreSQL database, has better support for clusters and more complex server setups.

 ## SQL Managed Instance